Table of Contents

 spec-kitty accept --mode checklist

-Merge to Main
+Merge to the Target Branch

 In your agent: